VariantSync/Vatras/README.md

   })
 ];
 ```
-Though, not required, we recommend to use the [nixpkgs pin](nix/sources.json) created using [niv](https://github.com/nmattia/niv) provided in this respository to minimize version conflicts.
+Though, not required, we recommend to use the [nixpkgs pin](nix/sources.json) created using [niv](https://github.com/nmattia/niv) provided in this repository to minimize version conflicts.

 #### Alternative 2: Manual installation

-After downloading this library, you can register it by appending the path of (Vatras.agda-lib)[Vatras.agda-lib] to the file `$AGDA_DIR/libraries`, creating it if necessary.
+After downloading this library, you can register it by appending the path of [Vatras.agda-lib](Vatras.agda-lib) to the file `$AGDA_DIR/libraries`, creating it if necessary.
 If the environment variable `AGDA_DIR` is unset, it defaults to `~/.agda` on unix-like systems and `C:\Users\USERNAME\AppData\Roaming\agda` or similar on Windows.
 After registering this library on your system, you can use it in your project by stating `Vatras` as a dependency in your Agda library file.
 An Agda library file has the suffix `.agda-lib` and is usually contained in the root directory of your project.